broadinstitute/lrma-sv-imputation-utils/docs/extract-bubble-PLs.md

 can consist of multiple constituent SNV/indel/SV alleles (which may have been individually called by different variant callers upstream) stitched together.
 This bubble-representation convention is inherited from the PanGenie method, which was a progenitor of the more scalable methods ultimately used for All of Us Phase 1 and 2 genotyping/imputation.
-See https://pangenie.readthedocs.io/en/latest/nested.html for useful background on this bubble representation.
+See https://pangenie.readthedocs.io/en/latest/nested.html for useful background on bubble representation.

 In order to perform imputation against such a set of bubble alleles, GLIMPSE2 needs genotype likelihood evidence from at least a subset of the alleles (it can perform pure imputation at the rest).
 As a subset, we can typically choose bubble alleles that are "simple"